jeremywillans/webex-rss/README.md

 Webex RSS is a parser bot designed to enrich the data provided from the Webex RSS Feeds.

-It provides the following functions
-- Separates the feed content into three or four Webex Spaces (Incidents, Maintenance, Announcements and optionally Developer API)
+It formats and posts the feed content into three or four Webex Spaces (Incidents, Maintenance, Announcements and optionally Developer API)
-- Define a filter to limit based on a specific/set of clusters to monitor.

 ## Prerequisites
 1. Register a Bot at [Webex Developers](https://developer.webex.com/my-apps) for your Organization, noting the Token ID